do-y-lee/udacity-starbucks-capstone-project/README.md

 ## Description

-- Using the raw JSON files (transcript, profile, and portfolio), the goal is to create a model that can predict if a customer will complete an offer or not.
+- Using the raw JSON files (transcript, profile, and portfolio), the goal is to create a supervised classification model for every offer type (e.g., BOGO-10-10-120) that can predict if a customer will complete an offer or not.
-- The prediction pipeline is composed of eight random forest models for each reward-driven offers.
+- The prediction pipeline is composed of eight random forest models, where each model represents one reward-driven offer.
-- The pipeline identifies the positive predictions and identifies the offer with the highest prediction probability as the winner.
+- The end-to-end model pipeline identifies the positive predictions, and the offer with the highest prediction probability is selected as the winner.
-- The customers who received all negative predictions are assigned a random offer from top four performing offers.
+- Customers who receive all negative predictions are assigned a random offer from top four performing offers.

 ## Full Pipeline Design